JeanVydes/dashboard-discord-ejs/bot/README.md

-The dashboard but without bot?
+The dashboard but without bot? naa... is all for you

 The bot is based on eris